unioslight/campfire/meilisearch.md

 docker run -it --rm -p 7700:7700 -e MEILI_MASTER_KEY=masterKey getmeili/meilisearch:latest meilisearch --env="development"
 ```

-For the production deployment, we use AWS.
-Refer to [Meilisearch AWS cookbook](https://docs.meilisearch.com/learn/cookbooks/aws.html).

 The server is secured by a master key which is configured at start up.
 The 2 default API keys will be provisioned along: